dstl/muc3/demo/README.md

 2. [Extracted Information](https://github.com/dstl/muc3/wiki/Extracted-Information) - as might be created text analysis agents, human or machine, and where multiple agents might collaborate to produce a result.
 The scenaro here concerns an assassination event - so the [assassinations](http://dstl.github.io/muc3/events/assassination.rdf) RDF is of primary interest, but [kidnappings](http://dstl.github.io/muc3/events/kidnap.rdf) and [bombings/explosions(http://dstl.github.io/muc3/events/explosion.rdf) can be added to the mix too.

-Load these into the same triple store makes it's possible to create a register for reports on a single day that give this basic information.
+Load these into the same triplestore makes it's possible to create a register for reports on a single day that give this basic information.
 For example this query...

 ```
 PREFIX dc: <http://purl.org/dc/elements/1.1/>